(syllabus and calendar)

 The class that implements an interface must implement all interface methods and any superinterface methods.

 When to create: Create a class if you know the default behavior you want, and if you do not need to provide a specification for other programmers.
-Create an abstract class if you want to partially implement a class now, and have you or others do additional implementation later.
+To partially implement a class now, and have you or others do additional implementation later.

 Subclasses can benefit from the default implementation of (some) methods of the abstract class.